caiks/WBOT02/README.md

 /usr/bin/time ./WBOT02 modeller001 model089.json >>model089.log 2>&1

 ```
 Mode 16 'randomised size-potential scanned actual-potential level 2' takes a set of `"scan_size" : 20` records.
-For each record creates tiles of size `"level1_size" : 8` at `"scan_step" : 4` cell intervals, so effectively creating two tile sets at offsets 0 and 4.
+For each record it creates tiles of size `"level1_size" : 8` at `"scan_step" : 4` cell intervals, so effectively creating two tile sets at offsets 0 and 4.
 So for the record size of 60x60, we have 13x13 *underlying* *model applications* and we have `(60-40)/4 = 5` scans, i.e 5x5  *overlying* *model applications*.
 Once the *overlying* paths are determined for each scan, the top path is chosen first by path length and then by *slice size*, i.e. by actual-potential *likelihood*.
 The `"event_size" : 4` top *events* are then selected from the `"scan_size" : 20` set of records by *slice size*, i.e. by potential *likelihood*, to form the *events*.

 Here are the statistics for scanned *2-level model* 89 compared to randomised *1-level model* 66, randomised *2-level model* 82 and scanned *1-level model* 61 -